-GLM models are fitted to individual data points and require specification of the distributions underlying each data point.
-Consequently, GLM models can be significantly vulnerable to inaccurate specifications, and their fundamental complexity makes the practical incorporation of credibility adjustments, such as including random effects or fitting parameters through Gibbs sampling, very complex.
+GLM models are fit to individual data points and require specification of the distributions underlying each data point.
+Consequently, GLM models can be significantly vulnerable to inaccurate specifications and their fundamental complexity makes the practical incorporation of credibility adjustments, such as including random effects or fitting parameters through Gibbs sampling, very complex.

 Philosophically, simpler modeling is desirable.
 In practice, simpler models are beneficial in many ways, such as lower skill requirements for operational personnel and greater lucidity to a much wider audience.
-Some previous papers, such as those by Brown (1998) and Mildenhall (1999), have highlighted the sense in which minimum bias iteration is a special case of GLM and encouraged-at least implicitlyminimum bias practitioners to switch to GLM as a richer framework.
-There is some irony that with the advent of the predictive framework, minimum bias may often be somewhat more advantageous, in principle and practice.
-However, it should be emphasized that this does not mean that the detailed specifications of a particular GLM might not produce superior predictive performance in a situation where the process underlying the data closely matches the particular assumptions of that GLM.
+Some previous papers, such as Brown in [5] and Mildenhall in [10], have highlighted the sense in which minimum bias iteration is a special case of GLM and encouraged - at least implicitly - minimum bias practitioners to switch to GLM as a richer framework.
+There is some irony that with the advent of the predictive framework minimum bias may often be somewhat more advantageous, in principle and practice.